University of York: Representation

-The students' union is the University of York Students' Union and is referred to as YUSU.
+The students' union is the University of York Students' Union and is referred to as YorkSU.
 Its membership is currently the entire student population of the university.
+It merged with the postgraduate union, the Graduate Students Association (GSA) in 2024.
 In 2008 YUSU was able to open its first Union-run licensed venue The Courtyard.
-In addition to the students' union, there is the Graduate Students' Association (GSA) the Students' Union for postgraduate students, which follows normal SU functions such as representing postgraduates on university committees and Council.

-Each College has its own JCRC or students' association which provide a variety of services, including college events and student welfare services; they also organise the Freshers' Fortnight activities in their College.
+Each college has its own JCRC or students' association which provide a variety of services, including college events and student welfare services; they also organise the Freshers' Fortnight activities in their college.

-Non-partisan political societies are well represented at the university, with the York Student Think Tank – which produces research in collaboration with national policy organisations such as IPPR, New Generation Society – an informal debating society, and The York Union Society – which competes in inter-varsity debating tournaments against other universities.
-There are also very active party political societies on campus with the University of York Labour Club, the University of York Liberal Democrat Society, the University of York Conservative and Unionist Association and the University of York Green group; campaigning on issues both on and off campus, as well as organising debates and talks by high-profile speakers.
+Non-partisan political societies are well represented at the university, with the York Student Think Tank, which produces student policy research and hosts informal debates; the York Dialectic Union, which hosts speakers and debates; and the debating society, which competes in inter-varsity debating tournaments against other universities.
+There are also party political societies on campus with the University of York Labour Club, the University of York Liberal Democrat Society, the University of York Conservative and Unionist Association and the University of York Green Party Society; campaigning on issues both on and off campus, as well as organising debates and talks by high-profile speakers.
 There is also a branch of People and Planet, which campaigns on environmental and ethical issues.
+Additionally, there is an active Palestinian Solidarity Society, and multiple pro-Palestinian protests and encampments have appeared over the past few years.

-Provisions for lesbian, gay, bisexual, trans and queer (LGBT) students at the university are divided among two distinct organisations.
-YUSU LGBTQ+ is a liberation network built into the students' union, which represents LGBTQ+ students by campaigning for issues on campus, offering welfare & support and running events for all LGBTQ+ students to attend, such as cabaret evenings and chilled mixers.
-The LGBTQ Social Society also organises social events aimed at LGBTQ+ students and their friends.
-While remaining separate, these two groups generally have strong links to each other as well as links from the student network to the Staff LGBTI+ Matters Forum, which offers largely similar provision to staff members of the university.
+There are multiple organisations for lesbian, gay, bisexual, trans and queer (LGBT) students.
+The York SU LGBTQ+ Network is a liberation society built into the students' union, which represents LGBTQ+ students by campaigning for issues on campus, offering welfare & support and running events for all LGBTQ+ students to attend, such as cabaret evenings and chilled mixers.
+YorQueer, formerly the LGBTQ Social Society, also organises social events aimed at LGBTQ+ students and their friends.
+In November 2024 the two officially merged, however as of May 2025 they still use both the YorQueer and Network labels for different events.
+They have strong links with the Staff LGBTI+ Matters Forum, which offers a largely similar provision to staff members of the university.
+Additionally, the 2024/25 academic year saw the creation of the Sapphic Society, which "aims to provide an uplifting and inclusive space for all students interested in Sapphic culture, identity and history".